wissem01chiha/MATLAB/README.md

 Requirements
 This code requires MATLAB and the Control System Toolbox.

-Data Format
-The data.csv file should contain two columns of data: the input data and the output data, separated by a comma.
-Each row represents a single time step.

 LRS Method
 The LRS method estimates the system parameters recursively using a set of input and output data.
 The estimated parameters at each time step are used to update the estimate for the next time step.
 This process continues until all data has been processed.